samiralam/rules-compendium/docs/phb/3-character-classes/monk.md

 ### Level 1: Unarmored Defense

-While you aren’t wearing armor or wielding a Shield, your base [Armor Class](/sources/dnd/free-rules/rules-glossary#ArmorClass) equals 10 plus your Dexterity and Wisdom modifiers.
+While you aren't wearing armor or wielding a Shield, your base [Armor Class](/sources/dnd/free-rules/rules-glossary#ArmorClass) equals 10 plus your Dexterity and Wisdom modifiers.

-### Level 2: Monk’s Focus
+### Level 2: Monk's Focus

 Your focus and martial training allow you to harness a well of extraordinary energy within yourself.
 This energy is represented by Focus Points.
 Your Monk level determines the number of points you have, as shown in the Focus Points column of the [Monk Features table](#MonkFeatures).